Neptune998/Findkeywords_pytrends/README.md

 I hope you enjoy it.

+I would suggest you to activate a virtual environment using

+Ubuntu

+source venv/bin/activate

-I would suggest you to activate a virtual environment using Ubuntu source venv/bin/activate then install libraries for that I add a requirements.py file to install all dependancies and libraries.
+Then install libraries for that I add a requirements.py file to install all dependancies and libraries.

 Just install

 pip3 install -r requirements.py